ABOUT THE CONGRESS

 During the Congress in Poznań, the International CISH History Prize will be awarded for the third time.
 It honors a historian who has distinguished herself/himself in the field of history by her/his research, publications or teaching, and has significantly contributed to the development of historical knowledge.
 Also, traditionally, the Congress will be accompanied by the International Exhibition of Historical Books.

 All Congress venues are located in the city center.
 The Congress Center, including the registration and information desks, will be located in the Zamek Culture Centre.
 The Opening Ceremony will be held in the biggest auditorium in Poznań, i.e. in the Earth Hall, located in the area of the Poznań International Fair.
 Other Congress sessions will take place mainly in the stately halls of the University.
 A clear system of communication between particular venues will be organized, and the walking distance between buildings will not exceed 15 minutes.
 All buildings are accessible for disabled people.
 In all Congress venues, a network called eduroam will be available.

-In the Congress can participate academic staff of universities and other scientific institutions, students (B.A., M.A., Ph.D.), teachers and other persons professionally connected with the subject of the Congress.
+The Congress welcomes the participation of academic staff of universities and other scientific institutions, students (B.A., M.A., Ph.D.), teachers and other persons professionally connected with the subject of the Congress.

 The process of online registration will start on December 15th, 2019.
-Until March 31st, 2020 registration at lower price is available.
+Registration at lower price is available until March 31st, 2020.

 Registration fee includes:

-We provided also an optional fee for accompanying persons that will give this persons an equal benefits as other participants of the Congress.
+We also offer an optional fee for accompanying persons that provides the same benefits as those of Congress participants.